Air Fryer Cottage Fries

 potatoes in an air fryer

-Spray the potatoes with oil, and also spray the bottom of the air fryer basket to help prevent sticking, but don’t use a non-stick cooking spray!
+Spray the potatoes with oil to help they crisp up well.
 A reusable oil sprayer is the way to go.

-Place the potatoes in the basket, making sure not to crowd them so that they crisp on all sides.
+Place the potatoes in the basket in a single layer, making sure not to crowd them so that they crisp on all sides.
 Air fry at 400° F (200° C) for 7 minutes, flip them and then another 7 minutes at the same temperature.

 cooked potatoes